ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 * **Hint:** To change the resolution and field of view (FOV) of the camera, the [unrealcv configuration file](http://docs.unrealcv.org/en/master/plugin/config.html) needs to be changed.
 Its path is displayed when the unreal_ros_client node is launched.

 ### Input Topics
 * **odometry** of type `nav_msgs.msg/Odometry`.
-Set the camera pose w.r.t. its positition at the connection of the client.
+Set the camera pose w.r.t. its position and yaw at the connection of the client.
 Only appears if test is false.

 ### Output Topics
 * **ue_sensor_raw** of type `unreal_cv_ros.msg/UeSensorRaw`.
 The output of the in-game image capture, containing a color and a depth image encoded as npy binaries.

 ## sensor_model
-This node converts the UE game output into a pointcloud for further processing and artificially simulates the behaviour of a 3D sensor (e.g. a stereo reconstruction pipeline).
+This node converts the UE client output into a pointcloud for further processing and artificially simulates the behaviour of a 3D sensor (e.g. a stereo reconstruction pipeline).

 ### Parameters
 * **model_type** Which sensor to simulate.
 Currently implemented are: